RachWalm/spelling-game/TESTING.md

 The words the younger child couldn't identify from the picture and they didn't know were : pharaoh, quarter and incense.
 The pictures they chose a different word for were : dinosaur was T-rex and station was subway and they did get cucumber but also thought it might be a pickle.
 Due to their level of education I didn't ask them to try to spell any of the words that were longer than 3 letters, but they enjoyed that.

+As the younger child and two of my adult testers didn't get incense I have removed this word from the list.

 ## User stories

+race through all on buy letter

+race through all on skip word

+every x skip word every y skip letter ultimately complete

+easy hard

+first letter

+random order

 ## Validators and accessibility